Updated: Apr 12

 Draw a line to mark the building edge/facade to be inspected.
 OR

 Fly the drone to the top-left corner of the building.
-Tap the back the right button on the controller.
+Tap the back the right button (c2 button) on the controller OR tap on the drone icon on the map screen.
 Then fly the drone to the top-right corner of the building and tap the back right button on the controller.
 This will capture the GPS points and draw a line:

 Fly-To-Draw Vertical Inspection Line